ScriabinOp8No12/Go-puzzles-website/README.md

 ## API Documentation

-### SGFs
+### SGFs (Endpoints for current user's SGFs)

 - `GET /api/sgfs`: Get all SGFs of the current user
 - `POST /api/sgfs`: Upload new SGFs to the current user's SGF table
-- `PATCH /api/sgfs/:sgf_id`: Edit the name, player ranks, preview image, if the puzzle can be public, and/or other info of an SGF
+- `PATCH /api/sgfs/:sgf_id`: Edit the name, player ranks, preview image, if the puzzle can be made public, and/or other info of an SGF
+- `POST /api/sgfs/:sgf_id/puzzles`: Create a new puzzle from the user's SGF
+- `GET /api/sgfs/:sgf_id/puzzles/:puzzle_id/mistakes`: Get the move numbers of the largest point mistakes according to KataGo
+- `POST /api/sgfs/:sgf_id/puzzles/:puzzle_id/practice`: Play against AI from a specific move and get accuracy rating
 - `DELETE /api/sgfs/:sgf_id`: Delete an SGF (probably don't want on delete cascade?)

-### Puzzles (public)
+### Puzzles (Endpoints for public puzzles, which are separated from the user's puzzles created from the user's SGFs)

 - `GET /api/puzzles`: Get all public puzzles with optional query parameters for rank and category filters.
 Paginate to limit number of puzzles per page.
 - `PATCH /api/puzzles/:puzzle_id`: Edit the move number, description, category, and other info of the public puzzle (need verification / priviledges / reputation)
-- `GET /api/puzzles/:puzzle_id/mistakes`: Get the move numbers of the largest point mistakes according to KataGo
 - `POST /api/puzzles/:puzzle_id/practice`: Play against AI from a specific move and get accuracy rating
-- `DELETE /api/puzzles/:puzzle_id`: Delete a puzzle (Must be admin)
+- `DELETE /api/puzzles/:puzzle_id`: Delete a public puzzle (Must be admin)

-### Users

-- `GET /api/users/:user_id/puzzles`: Get ALL of the user's puzzles (from own SGF or public puzzles)
+### Users (user specific info: includes their completed puzzles and account information like user's rank, count of solved puzzles, as well as ability to change username, password, email)

 - `GET /api/users/:user_id/puzzles/completed?source=[own|public]`: Get all completed puzzles of the current user, filtered by source.
 The optional source query parameter can be set to own to return only puzzles created from the user’s private SGFs, or public to return only puzzles created from public puzzles.
-If the source parameter is not provided, all completed puzzles are returned.
+If the source parameter is not provided, all completed puzzles (user's own puzzles and public puzzles) are returned.
-- `POST /api/users/:user_id/:sgf_id/puzzles`: Create a new puzzle from the user's SGF
-- `GET /api/users/:user_id/puzzles/:puzzle_id/mistakes`: Get the move numbers of the largest point mistakes according to KataGo
-- `POST /api/users/:user_id/puzzles/:puzzle_id/practice`: Play against AI from a specific move and get accuracy rating
 - `GET /api/users/:user_id`: Get the user's ranking (elo), number of total puzzles completed with a count of each category, accuracy rating when solving public puzzles, and account creation date
 - `POST /api/users/:user_id/ranking`: Set initial user's ranking (don't allow it to be changed later)
 - `PATCH /api/users/:user_id/username`: Edit the user's username